klemen-s/Avantis-BE/README.md

 # 🛒 Avantis Backend

-This repository hosts the backend system that supports the deployed E-Commerce-App-FE (_Avantis_).
-It provides necessary the API for user authentication, product management, order processing, and more.
+This repository hosts the backend system that supports **Avantis**.
+It provides the necessary API for user authentication, product management, order processing, and more.

 ## 🚀 Technologies Used
 ![Node.js Badge](https://img.shields.io/badge/Node.js-393?logo=nodedotjs&logoColor=fff&style=for-the-badge)